 How much do you dread the question, “What’s for dinner?”

-What used to be a monumental task after a long day might be even harder to figure out when you’re doing keto.
-You can’t just wing it, be lazy or rely on take out for dinner with a keto diet.
-You have to think within your macros and micros and whip up a healthy, easy keto dinner recipe or risk ruining all you’ve been working for.
+What used to be a monumental task after a long day might feel even harder when you’re on a ketogenic diet.
+You can’t just wing it, be lazy, or rely on takeout when you’re watching your carb intake.
+You have to think within your macros and micros and whip up a healthy, easy keto dinner or risk ruining all you’ve been working for.

 So what do you do?